aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 ## Layout

-Start by looking over the design and annotated_design screenshots.
+Start by looking over the `/app/assets/images/screenshots/aa_times_complete.png` file to get a feel for the application design.

 In order to write "cascading" style sheets it is important that we pick out common design elements and essential layout features.
-We will refer back to this `layout.scss` file when styling aspects common to our entire application.
+We will use the `layout.scss` file when styling aspects common to our entire application.

-Notice that all of the content is within a **defined content region** annotated as being `80%` width.
-A **defined content region** is essential for user experience because it makes text content easier to read.
+Notice that all of the content is within a **defined content region** which is essential for user experience because it makes text content easier to read.

-- Apply the content region styling to the `body` element
+- Apply an `80%` width to the `body` element
 - Center the body using the `margin: 0 auto;` trick
-- Use the `font-family: $sans-serif` for the base font
+- Use the `font-family: $serif` for the base font
 - Use `12px` as the deafult `font-size`

-A great use for the `layout.scss` stylesheet is to code common button styling for your projects.
-Keeping button styling consistent makes it easier for users to know where to click.

-- style buttons according to the `annotated_screenshot.jpg`
-- add a `transition: background-color 0.3s`
-- add the `button:hover` styling

 # Phase 1: The Header

 With our layout styling started we can now begin focusing on each component.
-Notice that we can break the header down into a `main-navigation`, a `masthead` with the logo and a `sections_nav`.
+Notice that we can break the header down into a `main_nav`, a `masthead` with the logo and a `sections_nav`.

 Breaking down stylesheets into components like this will be essential to developing maintanable code.
 After coding each section we will return to the main navigation and style the gear dropdown.

 ## Main Nav

-Compare the provided html structure in `/views/shared/_header.html.erb` to the design.
+Compare the provided html structure in `/views/shared/_main_nav.html.erb` to the design.
 Notice we are missing the right side navigation.

 - add another `<nav>` for the right side
 - add the buttons
 - add the gear icon inside of a button so that it has a `cursor: pointer`

+A great use for the `layout.scss` stylesheet is to code common button styling for your project.
+Keeping button styling consistent makes it easier for users to know where to click.

+- style buttons according to the `button.png` screenshot
+- each css property has been provided

 Now it is time to style in the `_main_nav.scss` file.
 For this section we have provided the selectors for you.
 Here are some tips:

-- `flex` the main navigation and use `justify-content` to calculate spacing
+- `flex` the main navigation and use `justify-content` for horizontal spacing
+- Use `padding` on the main nav for vertical spacing
+- Override the button styling on the left nav to have buttons without backgrounds or borders and with black text
-- Use the `text-transform` property on the `left-nav`
+- Use the `$lightest-gray` color for the search, sections and gear button hovers
+- Style the necessary `margin` spacing
+- Use `font-size` to make the gear icon bigger
-- The `vertical-align` property will align text on the y-axis
+- The `vertical-align` property describes the baseline for text elements

 ## MastHead

 Open up the `_masthead.html.erb` file in `app/assets/views/shared` split screen next to the provided `_masthead.scss` file.

-First copy and paste all of the text content from `app/assets/text/masthead.txt` and then build the html structure around it.
+First copy and paste all of the text content from `app/assets/copy/masthead.txt` and then build the html structure around it.
 Here are some tips:

 - Notice that the `.masthead` is a flex parent which means it will be used as a containing html element and all immediate child elements will become flex-children
 - The `align-items` property centers the flex-children horizontally
 - The Rails Asset Pipeline takes care of precompiling our assets, so the correct filepath for images in the `assets/images` folder is `assets/example_image.jpg`
 - Only list elements should be present within unordered lists, but list elements may contain other elements such as anchor tags or buttons

-After some html structuring you will notice some problems with the styling.
-Fix the following items:
+**After some html structuring you will notice some problems with the styling.
+Refer to the `masthead` screenshot and fix the following items:**

-- correctly position the language-nav
+- correctly position the `language-nav`
-- remove last border from masthead-links
+- remove the last border-right from `masthead-links`
-- make the first link in language-nav bold
+- make the first link in the `language-nav` bold
 - add application styling for anchor tags using the `layout.scss` file

 ## Sections Nav

 Place your styles in the `_sections_nav.scss` file and html in the `_sections_nav.html.erb` file.
+The text content can be found in the `assets/copy` folder.
 Once you have fully completed the sections navigation bar **call over a TA for review**.

 ## Gear Dropdown

 Open up the `javascripts/components` folder and take a look at the `dropdown.js` file.
 Read the comments to get an understanding how the script works.

-- Add the necessary id attribute to the gear icon in the header
+- Add the necessary id attribute to the gear icon in the `main_nav`
+- Add the corresponding `.hidden` selector in `layout.scss`

 Open the `_gear_dropdown.html.erb` file where we have created the html structure of the dropdown.
 Notice the classes used to divide the different unordered lists and the span elements for the subtitles.

-This adheres to the rule that only list elements should be children of unordererd lists but list elements themselves may have children of all types including other unordered lists.

-- Add the partial as a child of the gear icon element using `<%= render partial: 'shared/gear_dropdown' %>`
+- Render the partial as a child of the gear icon element using `<%= render partial: 'shared/gear_dropdown' %>`

-It's time to style the dropdown:
+- Click the gear icon to test the toggling of the `hidden` class.

+Style the dropdown in `_gear_dropdown.scss` according to the screenshot:

-- Apply the necessary positioning properties for a standard dropdown
+- Apply the necessary positioning properties
+    + position the icon relatively
+    + position the dropdown absolutely and use `top, right` to adjust
 - Give the dropdown some background, padding, and a border
 - Using a defined px `width` for a dropdown is perfectly acceptable
 - The `z-index` property is used on positioned elements to place them in front of or behind other elements with the largest `z-index` being in front